Europe 2020 indicators - employment

-To reflect different national circumstances, the common EU target has been translated into national targets.
+To reflect different national circumstances, the general EU target has been translated into national targets.
 These range from 62.9 % for Croatia to 80.0 % for Denmark, the Netherlands and Sweden.
-In 2015, four Member States had already met their national employment targets.
-Germany surpassed its national target by one percentage point, with an employment rate of 78.0 %.
-Sweden, Estonia and Lithuania also recorded employment rates above their national targets — 80.5 %, 76.5 % and 73.4 %, respectively.
-Of the remaining Member States, the Czech Republic and Ireland were closest to their national targets with 0.2 percentage points below, followed by Latvia, which was 0.5 percentage points away from its 73 % target.
-Greece and Spain were the most distant, at 15.1 and 12.0 percentage points below their national targets respectively.
+In 2018, 13 Member States had already met their national employment targets.
+Of the remaining Member States, eight were less than 2 percentage points below their national targets, led by Romania which was just 0.1 percentage points from its target.
+Greece and Spain were the most distant, at 10.5 and 7.0 percentage points below their national targets, respectively.

-Younger and older people have lower employment rates
+Younger and older people tend to have lower employment rates

-Women still have lower employment rates but the gender employment gap is decreasing
+Women still have lower employment rates but the gender employment gap is shrinking